antmicro/benchalot/README.md

 #### Multiplying output

-To create multiple outputs from one rule you can use variables in filenames.
+To create multiple outputs from one rule you use variables in filenames.

-For example, if you want to create a separate bar chart for each value of variable `tag`, then your `bar-chart` configuration should look like this:
+For example, to create a separate bar chart for each value of variable `tag`, your configuration should look like this:

 <!-- name="mul" -->
 ```